tmpvar/tmpvar.com/DEVLOG.md

                          disambiguation
 - isosurface-extraction: render the marching cubes 33 output for the current scene

+## 2023-11-06
+- isosurface-extraction: draw a single triangle over the direct rendering
+## 2023-11-04
+- isosurface-extraction: draw surface on the box faces
 ## 2023-11-03
 - isosurface-extraction: direct manipulation via box corners
 - isosurface-extraction: right handed coordinate system does not play well with -1=0, 1=1